 - Infrastructure development

-First-Time Accreditation Procedure by the German Data Forum
+First-time accreditation procedure by the German Data Forum (RatSWD)

-If an institution applies for first-time accreditation of a research data centre, it shall present its data and its current (or planned) activities and services to the Standing Committee Research Data Infrastructure (FDI Committee).
+If an institution applies for first-time accreditation of a research data centre, it shall present its data and its current (or planned) activities and services to the Committee for Data Access (FDI Committee).
 The FDI Committee shall examine the application and submit a recommendation to the German Data Forum.

 - If the applicant RDC is fully operational and meets the three mandatory criteria, accreditation is recommended with immediate effect.